rndm-com/rndm-render-plugin-animatable/readme.md

-# RNDM Render Plugin: Validator
+# RNDM Render Plugin: Animatable

 ## About

-This plugin provides the validation functionality for the [RNDM Render package](https://github.com/rndm-com/rndm-render).
+This plugin provides access to animatable components for the [RNDM Render package](https://github.com/rndm-com/rndm-render).

 ## Installation